-Most educated Poles, especially in the business community, speak at least one foreign language, with English the most popular.
+Most educated Poles, especially in the business community, speak at least one foreign language, with English being the most popular.
 In addition to this, German and Russian are also spoken frequently, due to the geographical closeness of these countries.

-Legal and Business Environment
+Legal and business enviroment

-- the most underlining facts about Poland
+- the most significant facts about Poland